calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 </div>

-Returning our focus to the outer boroughs, we can see that demand peaks while efficiency drops during the period between ~6 PM-Midnight:
+Across the outer boroughs, we can see that demand peaks while efficiency drops during the period between ~6 PM-Midnight:

 <div align="center" markdown="1">